Jorge Polanco Player Props: Twins vs. Diamondbacks

 Jorge Polanco At The Plate

-- In 12 games this season (32.4%), Polanco has picked up an RBI, and in six of those games (16.2%) he had two or more.
+- Polanco has had an RBI in 12 games this year (31.6%), including six multi-RBI outings (15.8%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored at least once 12 times this year (32.4%), including one multi-run game.
+- In 12 of 38 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.